Reuben Saltzman

 In short, the presence or absence of building permits doesn’t have a big effect on the home inspection.
 We inspect everything the same way, whether permits were pulled for the work or not.
 We may be more suspicious of work that has all been done by a handy DIYer, but we’re always even more suspicious of work at flipped houses, permits or no permits.

-If you’re buying a home and you find out that improvements were done without permits, discuss your concerns with your home inspector, real estate agent, and possibly even an attorney who specializes in real estate.
-In most cases, it’s not a big deal, but I’ve heard a few horror stories from people who planned to use the homes as rental properties.
+If you’re buying a home and discover improvements were made without permits, discuss your concerns with your home inspector, real estate agent, and possibly an attorney specializing in real estate.
+It’s not a big deal in most cases, but I’ve heard a few horror stories from people who planned to use the home as a rental property.

 2 responses to “Buying a home that has had work performed without a permit?”